 Triton is slightly denser than Saturn's icy moons, suggesting that it is probably only about 25% water ice with the remainder rocky material.

 Few craters are visible, indicating that the surface is relatively young.
 Almost the entire southern hemisphere is covered with an ice cap of frozen nitrogen and methane, and there are extensive ridges and valleys in unique complex patterns known as cantaloupe terrain all much of the surface, probably the result of freezing/thawing cycles.
-Resembling the skin of this type of melon, it consists of roughly circular dimples, 5 to 25 km across, separated by series of overlapping ridges.
+Resembling the skin of this type of melon, it consists of roughly circular dimples, 5 to 25 kilometers across, separated by series of overlapping ridges.
 One idea is that the dimples resulted from internal explosions, another that they were produced by melting and collapse of the icy surface.

 The most interesting and totally unexpected features on Triton are its cryovolcanoes (ice volcanoes).
-One of Voyager's images shows an actual plume rising 8 km above the surface and extending 140 kilometers downwind.
+One of Voyager's images shows an actual plume rising 8 kilometers above the surface and extending 140 kilometers downwind.
 Triton, Io, and Venus are the only bodies in the Solar System, besides Earth, known to be volcanically active at the present time (though Mars clearly was in the past).
 It's also interesting to note that very different volcanic processes occur in the outer Solar System.
 Eruptions on Earth, Venus, and Mars are or were of rocky material and are driven by internal heat.
 Io's eruptions, by contrast, are probably of sulfur or sulfur compounds, driven by tidal interactions with Jupiter, while Triton's eruptions are of very volatile compounds like nitrogen or methane driven by seasonal heating from the Sun.

 On Triton there seem to have been at least three kinds of ice volcanism: